dankeder/HomeAssistant-BMR/README.md

 ## Installation

 For normal use, use HACS to install the plugin.
+I assume you already have HACS in your Home Assistnt installation.

+Steps:

+1. Open "Community Store" in the side menu

+2. Click the "dots" menu in the top-right corner

+3. Select "Custom repositories"

+4. Enter `https://github.com/dankeder/HomeAssistant-BMR` into "Repository" field and choose "Integration" in the "Type" field

+5. Click "Add" and close the dialog

+6. A new integration "BMR HC64" should now be available for download.
+Find it and click the "Download" button.

-Alternatively you can install the plugin manually: copy `custom_components/` to your Home Assistant config directory.
+Alternatively you can install the plugin manually: copy `custom_components/` to your Home Assistant `config` directory.

 ## Configuration